 Multiple Instance Learning

 In multiple instance learning (MIL), instead of the instances, there are bags and each bag has certain number of instances.
 Given the bags with class labels, aim of MIL is to classify bags with potentially unlabelled instances.
-To learn a classifier at bag-level, bags can be encoded by using their instance frequencies in specific regions of the data space.
+Some of the earlier MIL methods focus on solving MIL problem under the standard MIL assumption, which requires at least one positive instance in positive bags and all the remaining instances in the data are negative.
+Due to the restrictiveness of this assumption, generalized MIL assumptions are also introduced to increase applicability to various MIL problems.

 Each dataset file is a comma-separated value (CSV) formatted file which has number of instances many rows and number of features many columns together with two additionally attached columns.
 The first attached column corresponds to the bag class labels which are propagated to the instances.
 The second column is the bag ID column where each instance receives the bag ID number of its owner bag.
 The remaining columns individually store the feature values of the instances.